MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

 **Step 5: [Test the deployment](#test)**

-## Step 1:  Configure your IdP to work with Cloud App Security<a name="conf-idp"></a><a name="add-azure-ad"></a>
+## Step 1:  Configure your IdP to work with Defender for Cloud Apps<a name="conf-idp"></a><a name="add-azure-ad"></a>

 ### Configure integration with Azure AD

 >[!NOTE]
 >When configuring an application with SSO in Azure AD, or other identity providers, one field that may be listed as optional is the sign-on URL setting.
 Note that this field may be required for Conditional Access App Control to work.

-Use the following steps to create an Azure AD Conditional Access policy that routes app sessions to Cloud App Security.
+Use the following steps to create an Azure AD Conditional Access policy that routes app sessions to Defender for Cloud Apps.
 For other IdP solutions, see [Configure integration with other IdP solutions](#configure-integration-with-other-idp-solutions).

 1. In Azure AD, browse to **Security** > **Conditional Access**.